visual-space/nano-data-binding/README.md

 * Adding performacne benchmarks

 ## Controlling which methods and properties are copied to the targeted elements
 Functions are part of the `__proto__` lookup object.
-They will be ignored by `Object.assign()` in `nanoBind()` and in `nanoBindAll()`. `Object.assign()` only copies an object instance's own enumerable properties.
+They will be ignored by `Object.assign()` in `nanoBind()` and in `nanoBindAll()`. `Object.assign()` only copies own enumerable properties from an object instance.
+So baiscally, keeping methods in the prototype emulates the private modifier in the case of the data binding.
+The object still shows the methods but `Object.assign()` ignores them.

-Altough it might seem this is a bug for the moment we use it as a feature in order to copy only the desired methods from a class.
+Altough it might seem this is a bug, it is useful for copying only the desired methods from a class.
 However these methods are part of the instance, that means they take extra space in memory.
-Further testing is necessary to understand what is the otpimal solution in this case.
-Considering that these data bindings should be used only in web components, the memory use is not that excessive.
+In order to prevent this issue it is best to define methods as functions in prtotype and only reference then in the instance sa that they can be transfered via reference by `Object.assign()`

 Keeping methods on the prototype chain is not the same thing as private but what we need is to prevent property collision on data binding so non-enumerable is enough.
-Less thechnical knowledge is needed to understand this solution than wekmaps or symbols.
-It also expresses more clarity of intent.
+Less technical knowledge is needed to understand this solution than weakmaps or symbols.
+It also has more clarity of intent.

 When assigning from a node to another no other methods and properties are assigned besides the instance onse.
 All details about the node are preserved.
 Try this to see what happens `console.log(Object.assign({}, someElement))`.